-Learning Resources Center, Rm 121 409-933-8445
+Industrial Careers Building 409-933-8445

-Instructional Technology, located on the ground floor of the LRC building behind the circulation desk, is available to assist students with Blackboard technical issues, computer labs and audiovisual needs.
-Hours of operation are Monday through Thursday 7:30 a.m. - 7 p.m. and Friday from 7:30 a.m. - 5 p.m.
+Educational Technology, located on the second floor of the Industrial Careers Building is available to assist students with Blackboard technical issues, computer labs and audiovisual needs.
+Hours of operation are Monday through Thursday 7:30 a.m. - 6:30 p.m. and Friday from 7:30 a.m. - 5 p.m.
 Submit a Blackboard Support Ticket at http://de-support.com.edu/requests.